 How to get to Nyungwe forest national park

-Drive from Kigali Nyanza, to Huye and finally Nyungwe National Park.
-The drive takes approximately 6 hours depending on your stopovers.
+Drive from Kigali to Nyanza to Huye and finally Nyungwe National Park.
+The drive takes approximately 5 hours depending on your stopovers.

 Alternatively you can fly using the services of Akagera Aviation.

-Safari lodges and camps near Nyungwe forest national park
+Safari lodges and camps near Nyungwe national park

 The accommodation around Nyungwe forest is limited to about 3 places.
 You can alternatively choose to spend the night by Lake Kivu in Cyangugu where you might find several alternatives to the otherwise 3 accommodations of